ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup-with-azure.md

 ![Image 6](./assets/setup-with-azure/6.jpeg)

-This information will be used later on, as you explore ARK past the deployment phase with [ARK Deployer](https://github.com/ArkEcosystem/ark-deployer).
+This information will be used later on, as you explore Ark past the deployment phase with [Ark Deployer](https://github.com/ArkEcosystem/ark-deployer).
 Copy and paste it right out of the console window for safe keeping.

 ## 3. Final result — see explorer in action

 ![Image 7](./assets/setup-with-azure/7.png)

-This is the Public IP of your server, and the port required to view the ARK Explorer for your BridgeChain (4200).
+This is the Public IP of your server, and the port required to view the Ark Explorer for your BridgeChain (4200).
 The API should be available on port 4100.

 You can highlight the URL straight from the SSH window, such as http://13.65.29.3:4200 and hit CTRL+C to copy it.
 Paste into a browser, and voila!